We have compiled a useful guide for you focusing mostly on Venice points of interest and other exciting attractions that may interest you.

 It is indeed one of Venice’s top sights – St. Marks’s Basilica is easily the most famous building all over Italy.
 This magnificent piece of architecture has remained as the most important religious building since its creation in the 1920s.

-No matter which angle you look this church from, you’ll always find pure perfection.
+No matter which angle you look at this church from, you’ll always find pure perfection.
 The minute ornate decorative details, the artwork on the facade, beautifully designed sculptures and frescoes and the Italian-Byzantine art creation inside the domed ceiling are a living legend of this cathedral.

 The Basilica in Piazza San Marco can be easily reached from the Grand Canal and is without a doubt, the best of Venice’s attractions.